 Efforts toward strengthening global relations should also equal greater Chinese influence in the Asia Pacific region – for better or worse.

-Opening a brokerage account in Hong Kong is the best solution for those wanting to invest in China.
+Getting an offshore brokerage account in Hong Kong is the best solution for those wanting to invest in China directly.
 The Shanghai-Hong Hong Stock Connect allows investors to buy mainland China stocks through Hong Kong.

 Skip the Next Western Recession